DevJon8/Mira/README.md

-# Kurisu
+# Mira
-A Discord server bot by 916253 and ihaveamac/ihaveahax.
-Designed heavily around the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh).
+A Discord server bot based on [Kurisu](https://github.com/916253/Kurisu) by 916253 and ihaveamac/ihaveahax.
+Designed for the [Custerspace Discord.](https://discord.gg/PyVbAgF)

-Although it is open source, this bot is not really designed to be used in other setups at the moment; the source is mainly just available for those interested in how it works on the Nintendo Homebrew server.

 ## Requirements:
 * Python 3.5 or above